antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * The genomebrowser has a tremendous number of parameters that can be set.
 Scroll down to the bottom of the page.
-A form with quite some parameter fields appears.
+A form shows quite some parameter fields.
 These provide additional annotations and settings for the algorithms used.
-A useful annotation is provided by the NIH epigenome roadmap that annotates the genome with chromatin data.
+A useful annotation is provided by the NIH epigenome roadmap that annotates the genome with chromatin modification data based on methylation and acetylation patterns of the genome.
 This annotation however, is only provided on another Human Genome build.
 In the **Adjustable settings** form change the **GenomeBuild** to **HG19** (note that other builds as well as mouse data is available also).
 Click **redraw**
 * An unannotated version of the reference genome is shown.
-Find and switch the Refseq(R2) annotation on.
+Find and set the **Refseq(R2)** annotation on.
 Click **redraw**

 ---------
   ![](_static/images/R2d2_logo.png)**What has happened to the ALK gene?**